The morning I went

 the can came too, and it stayed that way until

-have let go of the meat, of course.
+have let go of the meat, of course, but that

 was a lot of meat.
-For a bear,
+And for a bear,

 trail to Jorstad’s, but many